Patryk27/strolle/README.md

 - 1: Switch camera to the default mode,
 - 2: Switch camera to a direct lightning only mode,
+- 3: Switch camera to a demodulated direct lightning only mode,
-- 3: Switch camera to an indirect lightning only mode,
+- 4: Switch camera to an indirect lightning only mode,
-- 4: Switch camera to a demodulated indirect lightning only mode,
+- 5: Switch camera to a demodulated indirect lightning only mode,
-- 5: Switch camera to a normals-only mode,
+- 6: Switch camera to a normals-only mode,
+- 7: Switch camera to a velocity-only mode,
-- 6: Switch camera to a bvh-heatmap mode,
+- 8: Switch camera to a bvh-heatmap mode,
 - 0: Switch camera to Bevy's renderer,
 - F: Toggle flashlight,
 - Semicolon: Toggle camera's controls on/off - useful for taking screenshots,